ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 The Privacy Pass protocol provides an anonymity-preserving mechanism for authorization of clients with servers.
 The protocol is detailed in
-{{draft-davidson-pp-protocol}} and is intended for use in performance-critical settings, such as while browsing the Internet.
+{{draft-davidson-pp-protocol}} and is intended for use in the application-layer.

 The way that the ecosystem around the protocol is set up can have significant impacts on the stated privacy and security guarantees of the protocol.
-For instance, the number of servers issuing Privacy Pass tokens, along with the number of registered clients, determines the privacy budget available to each individual client.
-This can be further influenced by other factors, such as: the key rotation policy used by each server; and, the number of supported ciphersuites.
-There are also client-behavior patterns that can reduce the effective security of the server.
+For instance, the number of servers issuing Privacy Pass tokens, along with the number of registered clients, determines the anonymity set of each individual client.
+Moreover, this can be influenced by other factors, such as: the key rotation policy used by each server; and, the number of supported ciphersuites.
+There are also client behavior patterns that can reduce the effective security of the server.

 In this document, we will provide a structural framework for building the ecosystem around the Privacy Pass protocol.
-Firstly, it will identify a number of common interfaces for integrating the Privacy Pass protocol and the API detailed in {{draft-davidson-pp-protocol}}.
-The API in the protocol document represents a basic one-on-one exchange between a client and a server.
-The interfaces that we describe in this document reproduce this API into the setting where clients and servers are part of a wider ecosystem.

-On top of this, the document also includes policies for the following
+The core of the document also includes policies for the following considerations.
-considerations:

-- How server key material should be stored and rotated in an open and transparent manner.
+- How server key material should be managed and accessed.
 - Compatible server issuance and redemption running modes and associated expectations.
 - Considerations for how clients should evaluate the relationships that they hold with Issuers.
+- Detailed analysis of the privacy and security considerations associated with the protocol.
 - A concrete assessment and parametrization of the privacy budget associated with different settings of the above policies.
-- Assessment of client incentives for eschewing privacy features.
 - The incorporation of potential extensions into the wider ecosystem.

 Finally, we will discuss existing applications that make use of the